timestretch/frameout/README.md

 Frameout
 --------

 A simple Sinatra based example to register, login, and view a profile.
-It uses MySQL, and no ORM.
+It uses MySQL, and Sequel ORM.
 This example shows one way to separate your code into multiple controllers with Sinatra.

 Install
 -------